Chapter 16: Bioinformatics with Biopython and Nglview#

 plt.ylabel('psi $\psi$, degrees');

 You may notice that the first and last dihedral angles were sliced off the list of phi and psi angles (last two lines of code).
 This is because there are no phi (\(\phi\)) values for first amino acid and no psi (\(\psi\)) values in the last amino acid of a strand.
 Dihedral angle measurements require four atoms, and the terminal amino acids are missing one of the required four atoms.
-For example, phi (\(\phi\)) dihedral angles are measured from the N-C\(_\alpha\) bond of a C(O)-N-C\(_\alpha\)-C(O) chain of atoms, but the first amine acid only has N-C\(_\alpha\)-C(O).
+For example, phi (\(\phi\)) dihedral angles are measured along the N-C\(_\alpha\) bond of a C(O)-N-C\(_\alpha\)-C(O) chain of atoms, but the first amine acid only has N-C\(_\alpha\)-C(O).

 The Ramachandran plot above is in radians which can be converted to degree (1 radian = 180/\(\pi\)) as is done below.